 What makes your art unique?

-Why is sustainability important to your art?
+Why is sustainability in art important to you?

 What do you hope your art inspires in others?